-6667626364
+While our study focuses on the impact of indoor temperature on sleep quality, fans may contribute to other factors related to the overall indoor environmental quality of the bedroom, such as acoustics.
+Loud environmental noise from vehicular traffic, aircraft, trains, and wind turbines can be disruptive to sleep66.
+These noises are generally loud and intermittent.
+On the other hand, soft and constant noise, such as that produced by a white noise machine may aid sleep67.
+The noise from fans, like the ceiling and floor fans in this study, is more like the second of these two and if a DC motor is used, most probably it is not perceivable, but this is an area for further research.

 There are some important limitations in our experimental methodology.
 First, we tested the heating and cooling interventions at relatively mild conditions due to constraints from the experimental facility and thermal manikin.
 Moving towards more extreme conditions, we expect that the heating effect would increase linearly with decreasing air temperatures.
 However, the relationship between the cooling effect and increasing air temperature is nonlinear as convective cooling decreases while evaporative heat loss from sweating (not measured by the manikin increases) tends to increase.
 Second, the thermal manikin used in this study measures dry heat loss only.
 Our measurements therefore underestimate the cooling effect by ignoring evaporative cooling from sweating; both passive and active strategies may provide a larger cooling effect than what is reported here.
 This conservative assumption may hold for populations vulnerable to extreme heat, such as the elderly, who have a reduced ability to sweat68.
 Third, we only considered the whole-body thermal effect and not asymmetric heating or cooling of different body segments.
 This is more important for localized PCS, such as the mattress pads, pedestal fan, or hot water bottle, as the thermal sensation perceived for individual body segments affects thermal sensation and comfort for the whole body69.
 Fourth, the manikin-based equivalent temperature does not consider human sensation, perception, and other subjective aspects of thermal comfort.
 Lastly, we assume that someone closer to a state of thermal comfort will have improved sleep quantity and quality, and subsequently other health outcomes.

 Methods